offen/protocol/README.md

 The Offen protocol aims for creating a common set of idioms that can be picked up by implementors that strive for maximum transparency and interoperability.
 It specifies a set of operations that can be used to transparently collect usage data over a single HTTP endpoint and allow users to manage and review the data that is associated to them.

+## Operations

+To describe the collection and handling of data, the Offen protocol defines a set of five operations that should be the base for implementing the exchange of data in an application or library.

+### Probe

+A client can probe a server in order to acquire additional information about the service or collect prerequisistes that might be needed for registering or submitting data.
+This operation is optional for implementations that do not require similar data to be fetched.

+### Register

+Before submitting any data, a client needs to register with the server.
+The response must send a unique identifier in the response that the client can then use to identify itself in subsequent requests.
+Trying to register when already having registered must fail.
+Clients that want to re-register are expected to purge their data beforehand.

+### Submit

+When data is being collected, a client submits a payload to the server.

+### Query

+At any time, a client can query the server for all data that is associated with it.

+### Purge

+In case a client decides it wants all of the associated data removed from the server, it performs a purge.
+Servers can also decide to unregister the client when performing such a purge.

 ## Example flow

 ### 1. Probe